 There is a specific type of deep sleep music that is helpful for getting a good night’s rest.
 There are two types; isochronic tones and binaural beats.

-Isochronic tones are basically a regular beat of a single tone and often layered with a gentle backdrop of nature or ocean noises.
+Isochronic tones are basically a regular beat of a single tone and are often layered with a gentle backdrop of nature or ocean noises.
 They are meant to stimulate brain waves that help start the sleep process.

-Binaural beats on the other hand use two tones, one in each ear that is slightly different frequency.
+Binaural beats on the other hand use two tones, one in each ear that is a slightly different frequency.
 I won’t bore you with all the science and theory, but again this is meant to induce sleep using an auditory stimulus.

 Related article – Best Headphones For Binaural Beats

 Getting a good night’s sleep is a valuable commodity in the 21st Century.
-With a few precautions you will be able to wear earbuds while sleeping.
+With a few precautions, you will be able to wear earbuds while sleeping.
 Just remember to keep the volume low (which is probably conducive to sleep anyway!) and will help prevent any damage to your hearing.

 You may also like to read Best Earbuds For Construction.